 Franklin at the Delano is a comfortable, modern bar with a inviting, stylish decor and a great location near the front desk and lobby.
 This welcoming space is a perfect stop for a cocktail before an evening out, or some quiet drinks in a relaxed atmosphere.
 The creative drink menu includes handcrafted creations like the classically simple Delano Daquiri with 8-year-old rum, fresh lime and sugar, a vast selection of spirits, wines by the glass or bottle, and beer.
-The food menu is filled with tempting selections like steak fries, popcorn shrimp, wings, tomato soup, Chipotle Chicken and a daily flatbread.
+The food menu is filled with tempting selections like steak fries, popcorn shrimp, wings, mac & cheese, Chipotle Chicken and a daily flatbread.

-LONGBAR opened inside the D Las Vegas in 2012 and holds the unique distinction of being the longest bar in Nevada.
-Stretching the entire length of the downtown D casino, it's the perfect place to grab a drink, watch the game, place a bet or simply hang out with some friends.
-Offering nine beers on tap, 15 60-inch TVs and more than 30 seats with personal multi-game playing machines, it's a good thing the bar is as long as it is, as people never seem to want to leave.
-You'll have no problem bringing the whole gang along for a few drinks at LONGBAR!
+LONGBAR inside The D Las Vegas holds the unique distinction of being the longest bar in Nevada.
+Spanning 1,300 square feet inside The D in Downtown Las Vegas, it's the perfect place to grab a drink, watch the game, place a bet or simply hang out with some friends â" and with this bar, you can bring all your friends and still have room to spare.
+Offering nine beers on tap, over a dozen 60-inch TVs and more than 30 seats with personal multi-game playing machines, it's a good thing the bar is as long as it is since people never seem to want to leave.

 The Caesars Palace Lobby Bar enjoys a well-deserved reputation as a great place to enjoy watching the crowd, which is a time-honored form of free entertainment in Las Vegas.
 The Lobby Bar has a chic look with plenty of gold, stylish (but comfortable) chairs and a bar fully outfitted with video poker machines.
 Eight of Lobby Bar's drinks were created just for the bar.
 Noted mixologist Tony Abou-Ganim came up with these premium drinks, which include the Tennessee Highball #2 and The Chairman's Manhattan, both made with Jack Daniel's Sinatra Select Tennessee whiskey.
 The drink menu also includes a large selection of tequila, whiskey, gin and other spirits.

 The stylish Vice Versa is centrally located at Vdara, the non-gaming hotel in CityCenter.
-A full drink menu includes classics like the Metropolitan, prepared with Grey Goose Cherry Noir Vodka, cranberry and orange liqueurs and fresh lime.
-Their own creations include the New Fashioned, with rye whiskey, maple syrup, bitters and orange peel--a nice departure from its predecessor.
-A generous selection of wine and beer is also available.
-Small plates of dishes like lobster tacos and beef or turkey sliders are offered, and a brunch menu is offered Friday through Sunday.
-Happy Hour happens Monday through Thursday from 11 a.m. to 3:30 p.m.
+A full drink menu includes classics like the Metropolitan, prepared with Grey Goose Cherry Noir Vodka, cranberry and orange liqueurs and fresh lime, or the Vdara Mule, their take on the Moscow Mule, but Vdara's can be prepared with vodka, tequila or rum.
+Their own creations include the New Fashioned, with rye whiskey, maple syrup, bitters and orange peel, a fresh take on a classic cocktail.
+A generous selection of wine and beer is also available and small plates of dishes like lobster tacos and beef or turkey sliders are offered.
+A brunch menu is served Friday through Sunday with dishes like avocado toast, a burrito bowl or an egg white frittata.

 Red Rock Resort offers guests the ultimate whiskey and cigar experience at Onyx Bar.
 Their upscale beverage program specializes in bourbon, whiskey and scotch, offering more than 70 varieties from around the world.
 To complement the spirits, Onyx also carries fine cigars, allowing guests to indulge in the perfect pairing.
 The signature cocktails offer up an assortment of selections that will keep you coming back just to try the next one.
 Try the Blood & Sand, made with Johnnie Walker Black, fresh orange juice, Cinzano sweet vermouth, luxardo morlacco cherry, optional float of mezcal, or the Dumpster Fire, created with Stoli Razberri, fresh lime juice, gomme syrup, raspberries, and you'll be back for more.